HarryStevens/quoteShare/README.md

 ### Usage

-***First***, download quoteShare.js from this GitHub repository and include it in your html file.
+***First***, download <a href="https://github.com/HarryStevens/quoteShare/blob/master/quoteShare.js">quoteShare.js</a> or <a href="https://github.com/HarryStevens/quoteShare/blob/master/quoteShare.min.js">quoteShare.min.js</a> from this GitHub repository and include it in your html file.
 Be sure to place it below where you have included jQuery, like so:

 ```
 <!-- jQuery -->